ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

 ## Helm version not able to connect to Tiller.
 Error: cannot connect to Tiller
 With version 2.1.0.2, TLS is enforced to communicate with the server.
 So to get the version the command is `helm version --tls`.
 You need also to get the certificates for the cluster.
-The command ` bx pr cluster-config <custername>` will add those certificate into `~/.helm`.
+The command ` bx pr cluster-config <clustername>` will add those certificate into `~/.helm`.

 ## Helm incompatible version
 The error message may look like: `Error: incompatible versions client[v2.9.1] server[v2.7.3+icp]`